tomaskraus/jsit/README.md

 ## 5. Turn it into documentation

-We can also add our tests to the block comments:
+We can also add our tests to the block comments.
+That gives a chance to various documentation generators (such as [JSDoc][1]) to deal with these tests.

 ``` javascript
 /**